 In this course, we will reflect deeply on what it means to know God, his nature, names, holiness, his being in Trinity, and other such topics, in company with some of the greatest theologians (church fathers, Calvin, Bavinck).
-The goal is to gain a better grasp of the biblical vision of the beauty and glory of God which leads us to adoration, trust, and joyful service.
-We will also interact with contemporary accounts of this doctrine, especially "open theism", and its challenge to traditional and Reformed perspectives.
+The goal is to gain a better grasp of the biblical vision of the beauty and glory of God, which leads to adoration, trust, and joyful service.
+We will also interact with contemporary challenges to a biblical doctrine of God, such as "open theism."
+The course will also explore the history and forms of how God has revealed himself in general and special revelation.
+Topics covered included: the relationship between special and general revelation; Old and New Testament texts and manuscripts; the formation, nature, inspiration, inerrancy, trustworthiness, character, attestation and acceptance of the Old and New Testament canon; the New Testament's handling of special revelation; and Scripture's attributes and authority.
+Students will learn how general revelation undergirds our exploration of God's world and will be equipped to defend the written word of God in the midst of contemporary controversies.
 (3 credits)